-Hands down, DIY bath bombs can be a great gift idea either to a friend or for yourself.
+Hands down, DIY bath bombs can be a great gift idea either for a friend or for yourself.

 Yeah, I said yourself.
 There’s nothing like some good old self care for those days when you need to slow down and give yourself some time to breathe— preferably in a tub full of fizzy bath bombs that you can create yourself!